Sukuh: Architecture

 The wall of the main monument has a relief portraying two men forging a weapon in a smithy with a dancing figure of Ganesha, the most important Tantric deity, having a human body and the head of an elephant.
-In Hindu-Java mythology, the smith is thought to possess not only the skill to alter metals, but also the key to spiritual transcendence.
-Smiths drew their powers to forge a kris from the god of fire; and a smithy is considered as a shrine.
+In Hindu-Java mythology, the smith is thought to possess not only the skill to alter metals but also the key to spiritual transcendence.
+Smiths drew their powers to forge a kris from the god of fire and a smithy is considered as a shrine.
 Hindu-Javanese kingship was sometimes legitimated and empowered by the possession of a kris.

 The elephant head figure with a crown in the smithy relief depicts Ganesha, the god who removes obstacles in Hinduism.
-The Ganesha figure, however, differs in some small respects with other usual depictions.
+The Ganesha figure, however, differs in some small respects from other usual depictions.
 Instead of sitting, the Ganesha figure in Candi Sukuh's relief is shown dancing and it has distinctive features including the exposed genitalia, the demonic physiognomy, the strangely awkward dancing posture, the rosary bones on its neck and holding a small animal, probably a dog.
 The Ganesha relief in Candi Sukuh has a similarity with the Tantric ritual found in the history of Buddhism in Tibet written by Taranatha.
 The Tantric ritual is associated with several figures, one of whom is described as the "King of Dogs" (Sanskrit: Kukuraja), who taught his disciples by day, and by night performed Ganacakra in a burial ground or charnel ground.

 Other statues in Candi Sukuh include a life-sized male figure with his hand grasping his own penis and three flattened shells of tortoises.
 Two large tortoise statues guard the pyramid entrance and the third one lies at some distance in front of the monument.
 All of their heads point to the west and their flattened shells may provide altars for purification rituals and ancestor worship.
-In Hindu mythology, the tortoise symbolizes the base or support of the World and is an avatar of Vishnu, i.e. Kurma refer: Ocean of Milk.
+In Hindu mythology, the tortoise symbolizes the base or support of the World and is an avatar of Vishnu, i.e. Kurma refers to Ocean of Milk.